I noticed that as of late, I haven’t been covering SEO enough and I’ll explain what it really means.

 Everything on that list makes your website into what’s known as an authority site.
 An authority with Google and an authority with the people that visit it.
 If your website can reach this status, then it’s done what’s necessary to have success.

 Remember, you are trying to appease people. not search engines.
 The search engines are already busy trying to appease people too.
 Make it easier for them by creating a website they’ll love.
-Get training on creating a successful SEO site!
+Get training from Wealthy Affiliate on SEO.

 I hope my explanation of SEO wasn’t far too in-depth, but the more I’ve understood about it, the easier it’s been to create websites that have seen success and so I’ve really wanted to share that.
 Look at it in the same or a similar way and it’ll help direct your personal website or blog to a point where it can successful.